yaskovdev/TeamsMediaBot/README.md

 ### Configure The App

-Create `appsettings.Local.json` with the next params:
+Create `appsettings.Local.json` next to `appsettings.json` with the next params:

 ```json
 {